GenAI Is No Silver Bullet for Qualitative Research in Software Engineering: Introduction

 Other work has shown that in some annotation tasks, large language models reach levels of agreement with human annotators comparable to inter-human agreement, suggesting their potential role as partial substitutes in evaluation studies~\cite{ahmed2025can}.
 In related fields, hybrid workflows often assign humans the task of developing the codebook and adapting it for the use of the model, while the model output is validated against a human gold standard~\cite{Blondeel2025,dunivin2025scaling}.

-Since LLMs as a technology are relatively recent, there are not a lot of primary studies using them extensively (as we show in \S \ref{sec:slr}).
+Since LLMs are a relatively recent technology, few primary studies have used them extensively (as we show in \S \ref{sec:slr}).
 In other fields, researchers have proposed frameworks~\cite{NguyenTrung2025}.
-Finally, major Qualitative Data Analysis (QDA) vendors, such as MaxQDA\footnote{https://www.maxqda.com/products/ai-assist} or Atlas.Ti (tagline: ``Master Your Research Projects with the Power of AI''), have moved quickly to add AI capabilities to these tools.
-In environments which auto-accept AI suggestions, it may become impossible to disentangle AI from human labels.
+Finally, major Qualitative Data Analysis (QDA) vendors, such as MaxQDA\footnote{https://www.maxqda.com/products/ai-assist} or Atlas.ti (tagline: ``Master Your Research Projects with the Power of AI''), have moved quickly to add AI capabilities to these tools.
+In environments that auto-accept AI suggestions, it may become impossible to disentangle AI from human labels.

 These trends highlight both the promise of GenAI and the risks of overstating its capabilities.
 Against this backdrop, this paper asks: Where can GenAI add value to qualitative SE research, and where does it fall short?
+We first characterize the diversity of qualitative SE research and the epistemological distinctions that shape acceptable forms of support.
+We then present a limited scan of some key publication venues.
+The scan is intended to motivate the research agenda, but cannot estimate prevalence.
+On that basis, we discuss promises and pitfalls, revisit qualitative research quality, and conclude with a research agenda for the SE community.